Cat Stevens: 1978–1979: Leaving the music industry

-Following his conversion to Islam, Islam abandoned his musical career for nearly two decades.
+After a long search for spiritual truth, Stevens's brother, David Gordon, gave him a copy of the Qur'an.
+On 23 December 1977, he entered the Regent's Park Mosque in London and formally embraced Islam, and in 1978 he took the name Yusuf Islam.
+(Note: Main section: Religious conversion) Following his conversion, Islam abandoned his musical career for nearly two decades.
 When he became a Muslim in 1977, the imam at his mosque told him that it was fine to continue as a musician, as long as the songs were morally acceptable.
 However, because others said that "it was all prohibited,” he decided to avoid the question by ceasing to perform.
 He has said that there was "a combination of reasons, really", and that the continuing demands of the music business had been "becoming a chore, and not an inspiration anymore".